FranciscoAT/movie_db/docs/README.md

 ##Tastekid

-Use Tastekid API to search for recommendations for movies :[http://www.tastekid.com/read/api](TasteKid API) Limited to 150 recommendation requests/hour
+Use Tastekid API to search for recommendations for movies :[TasteKid API](http://www.tastekid.com/read/app)

+Limited to 150 recommendation requests/hour

 ##OMDB

-Use [http://www.omdbapi.com/](OMDB) to search for information on movies.
+Use [OMDB](http://www.omdbapi.com/) to search for information on movies.

 NOTE: No key required and requests/hour is not specified